SecretFoundation/docs/confidential-computing-layer/ethereum-evm-developer-toolkit/usecases/vrf/using-encrypted-payloads-for-vrf.md

 const callbackAddress = publicClientAddress.toLowerCase();
 //This is an empty callback for the sake of having a callback in the sample code.
-//Here, you would put your callback selector for you contract in. const callbackSelector = iface.getSighash(iface.getFunction("upgradeHandler")) const callbackGasLimit = Number(callback_gas_limit)
+//Here, you would put your callback selector for your contract in. const callbackSelector = iface.getSighash(iface.getFunction("upgradeHandler")) const callbackGasLimit = Number(callback_gas_limit)
 ```